robincornett/display-featured-image-genesis/readme.txt

 * `display_featured_image_genesis_move_large_image_priority`: change the priority of the large featured image output
 * `display_featured_image_move_backstretch_image`: change the hook of the backstretch featured image output
 * `display_featured_image_move_backstretch_image_priority`: change the priority of the backstretch featured image output

-= If a post does not have a featured image of its own, can the term, post type, or default featured image show in the archives? =

-Yes!
-This is a new setting, added in version 2.5.
-Please see the plugin settings page.
-If you were using the old method (`display_featured_image_genesis_add_archive_thumbnails`) to do this, the plugin will attempt to remove that from your output, but you may want to double check your archives.

-This will follow the settings you choose in the Genesis Theme Settings.

 == Screenshots ==
 1. Screenshot of a page using the Backstretch Featured Image